kintaro85/Civilization-Cover/README.md

 I have implemented a "world" containing 18 "land" objects, each containg 25 "blocks" objects.

-New folder contains images and sounds i have used to play around.
+"New folder" contains images and sounds i have used to play around.

+"Game" folder contains the classes, and the main file to run.

 I tried to implement features of the original game: